East Portland TIF Exploration

 The Process

-The Leadership Structure(s) defined in the Governance Charter will provide oversight on five-year Action Plans that advance the goals of individual District Plans.
+The Community Leadership Committee is defined in each East Portland TIF District’s Governance Charter and will provide oversight on five-year Action Plans that advance the goals of individual District Plans.

 The Governance Structure(s) will identify specific priorities, projects, and investments for the first five years of each TIF District.